jo/sync-tank/migrations.md

 **Third attempt: client-side migrations.** How about performing a transactional migration on the clients?
 Offline clients could use the old schema as long as they are offline, but once the client is updated to a new version, the first thing it does is migrate all existing data in the client-database which then later syncs the updated data to the server.

 This approach will work, but only in a restricted environment.
 In particular, it will only work if we have a single client.
 If your business case allows you to restrict users to only have one single device to use with your application, you might be fine, but once any additional clients enter the stage we are in trouble.
 Here's why: If you have multiple clients, *each one* will have to perform the transactional migration (otherwise we would be back to the problems we encountered with the first attempt).
-But if each client updates documents in parallel and syncs them accross the system, this will lead to a large number of update conflicts (read more about [update conflicts]() if you are not too familiar wht how they arise).
-What's more, if client one is online and has switched to the next version while client two is offline and still using the old version, the updated client will write documents according to the new schema.
-When client two comes back online it might receive documents via replication that it cannot read.
-End of story.
+But if each client updates documents in parallel and syncs them accross the system, this will lead to a large number of update conflicts (read more about [update conflicts]() if you are not too familiar with how they can arise).
+In principal, CouchDB allows you to handle conflicts and even ignore them so they will be solved automatically, but in this scenario, the large number of conflicts can have an impact on the performance of our system.

-## 7 Live Migration
+## 8 Live Migration
 <figure>
   <img src="images/live-migration.svg" alt="Schematic view of live migration" />
   <figcaption>Figure 2: Live Migration</figcaption>
 </figure>

+We are about to dive into a discussion of viable migration strategies that match the requirements of our situation.

+outline:
+  -
+  - now strategies that are more successful
+  - preliminary step:

 - New requirement: multi-client support
 - scenario: multiple devices per user, connect with one server-db
-- Schema: extract status to extra document
-- (similar concerns addressed in best practices)
 - describe strategy: write adapters: read old versions, write current version
 - benefit: data-efficient because updates only happen when necessary
 - caveat: code complexity / adapter abundance vs expensive reads - O(exp)?
 - caveat: force update of app because old versions cannot be supported
 - caveat: impossible to drop legacy-app-support or to purge old documents

-## 8 Per-version-database
+## 9 Per-version-database
 <figure>
   <img src="images/per-version-dbs.svg" alt="Schematic view of per version databases" />
   <figcaption>Figure 3: Per Version Databases</figcaption>